gchq/sleeper/docs/getting-started.md

 ===============

 There are 2 ways of deploying Sleeper and interacting with an instance.
 You can deploy to AWS, or to Docker on your local machine.

 The Docker version has limited functionality and will only work with small volumes of data, but will allow you to deploy an instance, ingest some files, and run reports and scripts against the instance.
+See the documentation on [deploying to localstack](deployment/deploy-to-localstack.md) for more information.

 The Sleeper CLI contains tools to deploy into AWS, and to build the system.
 This runs commands inside a Docker container.
 This way you can avoid needing to install any dependencies other than Docker on your machine.
 In the future